Searching with Doctrine ORM

 Note

-Make sure to also enable the DoctrineDbalExtension because columns and value conversions are provided by DBAL not ORM.
+Make sure to also enable the DoctrineDbalExtension because some functionality is provided by DBAL, not ORM.

 Querying the database